Go to The Journal of Clinical Investigation

 • Contact

-Central SELENOT deficiency impairs gonadotrope axis function, sexual behavior and fertility in male and female mice
+Central SELENOT deficiency impairs gonadotrope axis function, sexual behavior, and fertility in male and female mice

 View: Text | PDF

-Research In-Press Preview Endocrinology Reproductive biology
+Research Article Endocrinology Reproductive biology

-Central SELENOT deficiency impairs gonadotrope axis function, sexual behavior and fertility in male and female mice
+Central SELENOT deficiency impairs gonadotrope axis function, sexual behavior, and fertility in male and female mice

 • Text